Unmindful/EFNET-with-keras/README.md

 * downscale_testimage.m: Downscales the input as per given scale.
 It is used for the test purpose.

 The training and validation mat files can be found [here](https://drive.google.com/file/d/1ug-B6FPuWfFKLays91rGUBuyrc9tHJD6/view?usp=sharing).
-In addition, all the benchmark training and testing images is given [here](https://drive.google.com/file/d/1ug-B6FPuWfFKLays91rGUBuyrc9tHJD6/view?usp=sharing).
+In addition, all the benchmark training and testing images are given [here](https://drive.google.com/file/d/1ug-B6FPuWfFKLays91rGUBuyrc9tHJD6/view?usp=sharing).

 ## Implementation